Aplo/ws-security/README.md

 > Implementing WS-Security on SOAP webservices

 This module is based on the work from the vpulim/node-soap module.
 This implementation now makes it available to other SOAP Clients using nodejs.
+This module is a rewrite to make the attributes passed private (username and password).

 ## Install